okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="put" url="/api/v1/myaccount/directoryProfile" />

-Updates the caller's UserProfile.
+Updates the caller's User Profile.

 > **Note:** This API differs from the the existing [Users API](/docs/reference/users/) in that only PUT is supported.
 This API also does not support partial update.
-All values returned from fetching UserProfile must be passed to this API, or the update will not pass validation.
+All values returned from fetching User Profile must be passed to this API, or the update will not pass validation.
 This applies even if the omitted schema property is optional.
 To unset an optional property, explicitly pass the property with a value of `null`.

 #### Request path parameters